cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 In such cases, please ensure the following on the client side:

-1. Upgrade the client to the kitex version that supports thrift & pb multi-service (>= v0.9.0)
+1. Upgrade the client to Kitex version that supports thrift & pb multi-service (>= v0.9.0)
 2. Use TTHeader as the transport protocol
 3. Add the following option on the client side:
    `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())`